bytecodealliance/wasmtime/cranelift/docs/langref.rst

     Declare a static heap in the preamble.

-    :arg Base: Global variable holding the heap's base address or ``reserved_reg``.
+    :arg Base: Global value holding the heap's base address or ``reserved_reg``.
     :arg MinBytes: Guaranteed minimum heap size in bytes.
 Accesses below this size will never trap.
     :arg BoundBytes: Fixed heap bound in bytes.
 This defines the amount of address space reserved for the heap, not including the guard pages.
     :arg GuardBytes: Size of the guard pages in bytes.

-When the base is a global value, it must be :term:`accessible` and naturally aligned for a pointer value.

 The ``reserved_reg`` option is not yet implemented.